Connect with us

 Hoima-Tanga oil pipeline project

-A campaign to defund Hoima-Tanga oil pipeline project.
+A campaign to defund the Hoima-Tanga oil pipeline project.
 PHOTO | COURTESY

-Global oil giant TotalEnergies is facing huge difficulties in Europe as it pushes ahead with construction of a pipeline linking Uganda to the Indian Ocean port of Tanga in Tanzania.
+Global oil giant TotalEnergies is facing huge difficulties in Europe as it pushes ahead with the construction of a pipeline linking Uganda to the Indian Ocean port of Tanga in Tanzania.

 The company, which holds a 62% stake in the East African Crude Oil Pipeline (Eacop) project, is being pressured by European Union lawmakers to delay the $5 billion project by one year to address “environmental and human rights concerns”.